 For additional guidance or to discuss your case and due process rights with a criminal defense attorney, we invite you to contact us at Shouse Law Group.

-Our attorneys serve clients throughout California, such as Los Angeles County, Torrance, Pomona, San Bernardino County, Pasadena, Orange County, San Diego, San Francisco, Rancho Cucamonga, Newport Beach, Buena Park, Riverside, Santa Ana, Glendale, Irvine, Corona del Mar, Compton, Santa Monica, Long Beach, and Sacramento.
-If you wish to create an attorney-client relationship, we can discuss discount rates and payment plans.
+Our DUI and criminal defense attorneys serve clients throughout California, such as Los Angeles County, Torrance, Pomona, San Bernardino County, Pasadena, Orange County, San Diego, San Francisco, Burbank, Santa Clarita, Rancho Cucamonga, Newport Beach, Buena Park, Riverside, Santa Ana, Glendale, Irvine, Corona del Mar, Compton, Santa Monica, Long Beach, and Sacramento.

 For information on contempt of court charges in Nevada and Colorado, please see our articles on: